dcramer/django-idmapper/README.rst

 For example, if you want to simply mark all of your models as a SharedMemoryModel, you might as well just import it as models.
 ::

-	import idmapper as models
+	from idmapper import models

 	class MyModel(models.SharedMemoryModel):
 	    name = models.CharField(...)

-Because the system is isolated, you may mix and match SharedMemoryModel's with regular Model's.
+Because the system is isolated, you may mix and match SharedMemoryModels with regular Models.
+The module idmapper.models imports everything from django.db.models and only adds SharedMemoryModel, so you can simply replace your import of models from django.db.
 ::

-	import idmapper as models
+	from idmapper import models

 	class MyModel(models.SharedMemoryModel):
 	    name = models.CharField(...)